odinuv/web/en/apv/articles/sql-join/index.md

 (to the left of the JOIN operator) -- person and matches rows from the remaining table.
 Or I can say that the `LEFT JOIN` does an `INNER JOIN` and then adds unmatched rows from the `LEFT` table. `RIGHT JOIN` works analogously.
-Because the order of tables is not important in the join statement, you can use `LEFT` or `RIGHT` join depending on what currently suits you.
+Because the order of tables is not important in the join statement, you can use the `LEFT` or `RIGHT` join depending on what currently suits you.
 Also note that the keyword `OUTER` is optional (when there is a LEFT or RIGHT join, it is always outer).